agile-lab-dev/sparksearchengine/README.md

 ## Example: indexing and searching a Wikipedia dump

-As a usage example, let's index and search a Wikipedia dump; let's start with the Simple English Wikipedia, as it is small enough to be readily downloadable and usale on less powerful hardware.
+As a usage example, let's index and search a Wikipedia dump; let's start with the Simple English Wikipedia, as it is small enough to be readily downloadable and usable on less powerful hardware.

 Head over to [https://dumps.wikimedia.org/simplewiki/] and grab the latest dump; choose the one marked as "Articles, templates, media/file descriptions, and primary meta-pages, in multiple bz2 streams, 100 pages per stream" - it should be named something like `simplewiki-20170820-pages-articles-multistream.xml.bz2`.